-Is there a printable of the recipe we can use for reference?
+Is there a Thieves Laundry Detergent Printable we can use for reference?

-Many of you are asking for a printable version of this recipe because you want to be able to be able to reference it for your next batch.
+Many of you are asking for a Thieves Laundry Detergent printable of this recipe because you want to be able to be able to reference it for your next batch.
 While I didn’t originally create a printable, I have now.
 You can print it off using the link below.

 If you have further questions, leave them in the comment section below, or email me 🙂

 Love it?
 Pin it!